-The buffers are composed of a body and a plate equipped with a rod (the plunger).
+The buffers are composed of a body and a head equipped with a shank (the plunger).

 The mark 4 shows the wagon buffer beam.

 Depending on the case and availability, these items will be made of brass or nickel silver.
 For each wagon, I give you the approximate dimensions of the buffers.

 The head is obtained from a brass screw shaped on a mini drill.
 Then the top and bottom flats are made with a diamond disk.
 Finally, the corners are rounded with fine abrasive paper.
 The shank is a brass tube with diameters 1.5 × 1.1.
 The body is a brass tube with diameters 2.5 × 1.6.
 These values allow the shank to slide into the body, allowing making spring buffers.
 But I quickly abandoned the idea.

 The head is obtained from a 0.3 mm thick nickel silver photo-etching cut-out roughly cut and then adjusted with the file or a diamond disk (the last operation is to be done preferably after soldering it on the shank).
 The corners are rounded with a file and then with fine abrasive paper.
 The shank is a brass tube with diameters 1.3 × 0.9.
 The body is a brass tube with diameters of 2.0 × 1.4.

 To facilitate centring and consolidate the soldering of the head on the shank, the head is 0.8 mm drilled in the middle and a short section of nickel silver round of the same diameter is inserted there.
 The assembly is slid into the shank, then the whole is soldered with flux and, if possible, silver solder, a little harder than that the leaded one.

 Finally, the ø 0.8 shank portion that protrudes from the head is flush with a file, and the head dimensions are adjusted as indicated above.